 Shabby chic furnishings are often either distressed or appear that way; paint tends to have antique-style finishes.
 The Shabby Chic colour palettes include white, cream and pastels.
 Light fixture and wall hangings may be ornate and continue the feminine vibe of shabby chic design.

 Also referred to as Hollywood Regency, Hollywood Glam is a design style that tends to be luxurious, over-the-top and opulent.
 It’s a dramatic design style, perfect for a homeowner who enjoys making a statement.
 This design style can incorporate some features of Victorian design, including plush, velvet furnishings, tufting and antiques.
 The color palettes are particularly bold—think purples, reds and turquoise.

 Coastal style also dubbed Hamptons style, hails from the iconic U.S. beachside area.
 Common features include light, airy colour palettes with cool neutral shades paired with blues and greens.
 Furnishings are often white or beige.
 The room can contain elements of wood and accessories are often inspired by the sea.
 Blue and white striped patterns for pillows, large windows, white plush sofas, and painted white wood are also common fixtures of the classic Coastal/Hampton style.

 The intention is to create a relaxed and comfortable environment that is inspired by the beach and ocean.

-A rudimentary understanding of design fundamentals and styles can be a great help in solidifying your personal design ideals.
+A rudimentary understanding of design fundamentals and styles can be a great help in solidifying your personal design ideas.
 The ability to identify different interior design styles will help you conjure up inspirational visions of your future home and provide a framework to build your personal aesthetic.
 With a vocabulary to express your inspired vision, magic happens!

 Together, we make homes beautiful.
 If you would like to consult with D'Nicole Decor on design elements to enhance your home décor, please contact us.